aducode/poster/README.md

 * **.posts/date/markdown.md**  markdown files
 * **posts/date/html.html**  html files, when excute poster build, the html files translated fom markdown files
 * **index.html**

+###What's next?

+This tool is based on GitHub Pages, but with different theme github provided, some markdown grammar like ```code``` can not be translated correctly to html, next I will do something specially to correct this.